bookofproofs/bookofproofs.github.io/_sources/history/19th-century/eisenstein.md

 * There are three major areas of mathematics to which Eisenstein contributed and we have already mentioned them above.
 * In his work on this topic Eisenstein used Kummer's theory of ideals.
 * The third topic to which Eisenstein made a major contribution was the theory of elliptic functions.
+* particularly concerning the transformation theory of theta-functions ...were introduced by Eisenstein in the fundamental but seldom quoted "Beiträge zur Theorie der elliptischen Funktionen" Ⓣ(Contributions to the theory of elliptic functions) published in Crelle's Journal in 1847, which are based upon entirely original ideas ...
 * This book by Weil shows that Eisenstein's approach is of major importance to the mathematics which is being developed today, a great tribute to a genius who died 150 years ago.

 Born 16 April 1823, Berlin, Germany.
 Died 11 October 1852, Berlin, Germany.